 How big of a cage do I need?

 For most commonly kept chameleons (Panthers, Jackson’s and Veileds) 2’ x 2’ x 4’ high is a good budgetary space allocation.
 Babies can be grown up in smaller cages, but from the beginning, plan space for your adult cage.
 As far as your chameleon is concerned, bigger is almost always better.
+You can go shorter if you go wider.
+Chameleons live horiztonally and will appreciate more width.

 How long do chameleons live?